nagaakshai/fs_mini_frntend/README.md

 Technique used :- Transaction Management

-In this project admin will create the transaction with different Accno,Checkno,Date,Description,Amount which are attributes.
+In this project admin will create the transaction with different Accno, Checkno, Date, Description, Amount which are attributes.

 Where Check number should be unique for each transaction to be processed.